Coherent effects in semiconductor optics: The excitonic optical Stark effect

 For resonant pumping of an optical resonance and when the pump precedes the test, the absorption change $\Delta \alpha$ is usually negative in the vicinity of the resonance frequency.

 This effect called bleaching arises from the fact that the excitation of the system with the pump pulse reduces the absorbance of the test pulse.

 There may also be positive contributions to $\Delta \alpha$ spectrally near the original absorption line due to resonance broadening and at other spectral positions due to excited-state absorption, i.e., optical transitions to states such as biexcitons which are only possible if the system is in an excited state.

 The bleaching and the positive contributions are generally present in both coherent and incoherent situations where the polarization vanishes but occupations in excited states are present.

 For detuned pumping, i.e., when the frequency of the pump field is not identical with the frequency of the material transition, the resonance frequency shifts as a result of the light-matter coupling, an effect known as the optical Stark effect.

-The optical Stark effect requires coherence i.e., a non vanishing optical polarization induced be the pump pulse, and thus decreases with increasing time delay between the pump and probe pulses and vanishes if the system has returned to its ground state.
+The optical Stark effect requires coherence i.e., a non vanishing optical polarization induced by the pump pulse, and thus decreases with increasing time delay between the pump and probe pulses and vanishes if the system has returned to its ground state.

 As can be shown by solving the optical Bloch equations for a two-level system due to the optical Stark effect the resonance frequency should shift to higher values, if the pump frequency is smaller than the resonance frequency and vice versa.

 This is also the typical result of experiments performed on excitons in semiconductors.

 The fact that in certain situations such predictions which are based on simple models fail to even qualitatively describe experiments in semiconductors and semiconductor nanostructures has received significant attention.

 Such deviations are because in semiconductors typically many-body effects dominate the optical response and therefore it is required to solve the SBEs instead of the optical Bloch equations to obtain an adequate understanding.

 An important example was presented in Ref. where it was shown that many-body correlations arising from biexcitons are able to reverse the sign of the optical Stark effect.
 In contrast to the optical Bloch equations, the SBEs including coherent biexcitonic correlations were able to properly describe the experiments performed on semiconductor quantum wells.